Seedrs/salesforce/README.md

 # SalesforceSync

-_Note: the first version of the gem is still under development_

 SalesforceSync gem provides three set of features:
 - an event based architecture to handle asynchronous Rails resource synchronisation on Salesforce
 - a set of actions to trigger on demand bulk synchronisation